onep1xel/TheAccessAgency/content/freewheel-weekends.md

   background:  "#000000"
   color: light # light dark muted
   heading: Freewheel Weekends
-  text: Spotlighting Inclusion and Accessibility at Victorias' premier tourism marketing program
+  text: Vlogs and articles of first-hand travel experiences

 - block: text
   background:  "#EFEFEF"
   content: |-

+        ### Overview & background

+        Freewheel Weekends (FWW) is a vlog / guide for travellers with reduced mobility.
+There are video guides to The Pyramid of Giza, from Jerusalem’s Old City from New Zealand’s Bay of Islands and more.
+        The Directory has listings of Melbourne’s best accessible experiences – from restaurants to museums and galleries.

+        FWW started as a diary in 2017 and grew into a useful resource with first-hand guides to some great travel experiences.

+- block: video
+  background:  "#EFEFEF"
+  padding: bottom
+  youtube: Wwd6LQrzUfk
+  vimeo: #613481548

+- block: video
+  background:  "#EFEFEF"
+  padding: bottom
+  youtube: FwZC_Xe7160
+  vimeo: #613481548

+- block: text
+  background:  "#EFEFEF"
+  content: |-

-        ##### The start of my trip to Berlin was a nightmare.
+        ### The start of my trip to Berlin was a nightmare.

         Ten years ago, I was travelling in my wheelchair solo, halfway around the world to the German capital.
 With 3 weeks annual leave, some savings and a passion for Deutsch design culture, I was more than excited.